swiftlang/swift-evolution/proposals/NNNN-add-customdebugdescription-conformance-to-anykeypath.md

 ## Proposed solution

-Implement the `debugDescription` requirement of `CustomDebugStringConvertible`, that produces the output described above, on a best effort basis.
+Take advantage of whatever information is available in the binary to implement the `debugDescription` requirement of `CustomDebugStringConvertible`.
+In the best case, roughly the output above will be produced, in the worst cases, other, potentially useful information will be output instead.

 ## Detailed design